 To address this growing need, Bank of America Merrill Lynch’s CashPro® Foreign Exchange Services now offers a way to bridge the FX risk exposure without compromising the payments process.

 FX Trade & PayTM is a new feature within our award-winning CashPro® Payments application.
-In addition to the current online FX booking process, the functionality allows a company to draw down on pre-booked FX trades and FX hedges to fund cross-currency payments.
+In addition to the current online FX booking process, the functionality allows a company to use the proceeds of pre-booked FX trades and FX hedges to fund cross-currency payments.

 A treasurer or an FX specialist can book an FX spot, forward or swap through the BofA Merrill Lynch Advisory Desk or our proprietary online FX platform.
 These contracts can then be viewed on a Trade blotter within CashPro Payments.